REPORTS: State Coordinator

 - Effective tracking and reporting of program indicators

-- Implementation of annual work plans in collaboration with other project staff and government stakeholders
+- Implementation of annual work plans in collaboration with SC

 REQUIRED MINIMUM EXPERIENCE:

-- At least 3 years’ working experience in managing a community eye health or neglected tropical diseases (NTDs) program.
+- At least 4 years’ working experience in managing an eye health or neglected tropical diseases (NTDs) program.

 - Willingness to travel within the state and other parts of the country as needed

-- Basic technical knowledge of PCT/IDM NTDs and Trachoma SAFE Strategy is preferable;
+- Basic technical knowledge of PCT NTDs and Trachoma SAFE Strategy is preferable;

 KNOWLEDGE and SKILLS: